 As a corporation, you may set out any restrictions on activities that the corporation may carry out.
 If there are no restrictions required, you can leave this section blank.

-No lines.
-No lawyers.
-Ownr helps you digitally incorporate your business in the easiest and fastest way possible.
-It even provides tailored service details based on the province you wish to incorporate your business.
+Ownr can help you digitally incorporate your business in the easiest and fastest way possible.
+We even provide tailored service details based on the province you wish to incorporate your business.

 Ownr will guide you every step of the way at a fraction of the cost of working with a lawyer.
-From searching for a business name to receiving your Articles of Incorporation by email in one business day, you’ll have your business up and running in no time.
+From searching for a business name to receiving your articles of incorporation by email in one business day, we can help you get your business up and running in no time.